 Nicholas Earp again relocated his family in 1864.
 They trekked West with a wagon-train group.
 Wyatt helped defend their band from native attack on a few occasions.
 Eventually they settled in San Bernardino California on December 17th.

-Wyatt began working the next year at 16.
-He helped Virgil work for a Banning stage-coach line.
+Wyatt began working the next year at age 16.
+He helped his brother Virgil work for a Banning Stagecoach line.
 The following year he left home to work for different freight operations.

 One of his jobs was with the Union Pacific Railroad.
 He moved rail supplies to the lines.
 During his off-hours he learning boxing skills and gambled.
 In those environments, he gathered abilities that served him later.

 His boxing knowledge got him involved in refereeing matches.
 He officiated a match in Cheyenne Wyoming on July 4, 1869.
 Wyatt was only 21 years old at the time.
 3000 viewers came to see the fight.

 Novice contestant, John Shanssey challenged professional fighter, Mike Donovan.
 (Later Shanssey became mayor of Yuma AZ.)

 Judge Wyatt and brother Virgil acted as bookies for bets on the fight.
 Donovan won, Shanssey beaten badly.
 Shanssey and Wyatt struck up a friendship.
 Later in life they met up again in Fort Griffin, Texas.

 It was Shanssey who there introduced him to John Holliday - Doc Holliday.
 (More on that to come!)